Loyalty and Honor

 That was nearly fifty years ago and things may have changed, but we also thought it quaint and peculiar that once a Japanese person took employment with a company in Japan, there was no job mobility of moving from company to company seeking career advancement.
 People stayed with their company for life and the company was obliged to keep them on until retirement.
 The Japanese way of life, it was even so with the Japanese who worked for us in the offices, warehouses, and industrial facilities of the U. S. Navy.

 Looking back to those days, it is easy for me to understand the loyalty of the team of fifty or so who are working to prevent a nuclear disaster, working fervently in conditions of radiation exposure that surely will destroy health and even life.
 They are working together to save others.
 It’s the way the Japanese are as a people.
 Nothing, not even life itself, is valued more highly than honor and loyalty.
-From a different day and age it explains the sacrifice of the Japanese suicide pilots who attacked our warships toward the end of World War II: the Kamikaze, divine wind
+From a different day and age it explains the sacrifice of the Japanese suicide pilots who attacked our warships toward the end of World War II: the Kamikaze, divine wind.

 From today’s apocalyptic nightmare of earthquake, tsunami and nuclear calamity in wintry snow and cold, seeing the character of the Japanese people may be a blessing for the rest of the world.